Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 # AI Expert Workflow MCP

-An MCP server that implements the AI Expert Workflow for integration with Claude Task Master.
+An MCP server that implements the AI Expert Workflow for integration with Task Master, using OpenRouter API for AI capabilities.

 ## 🚀 Quick Start for End Users